-That was serious progress for an organization less than two years old.
-But our ripples extended still further.
-Individuals passed on our guides through email and social media.
-Teachers used them in classrooms.
+That's serious progress for an organization barely two years old.
+But our ripples extend still further.
+Individuals pass on our guides through email and social media.
+Teachers use them in classrooms.
 Postcard mailings from groups we'd never heard of linked to our Wisconsin guide, and copies got posted on lampposts all over Madison.
 Our reach is far greater than we can track.